 If I stop drinking will I ever enjoy life again?

-There is life after drinking, however the first step is to realise that to carry on drinking is not the solution to your problems.
+There is life after drinking.
+However, the first step is to realise that continuing to drink is not the solution to your problems.

 One of these false rationalisations is the notion that an end to drinking will mean an end to most of life's enjoyment; the drinker will become a dreary, boring and lifeless shadow of themselves if they stop.
 It never occurs to the drinker to question whether what they do when drinking is actually enjoyable at all, so it might be useful here to talk about what enjoyment, or happiness is.
-It goes without saying that happiness is different for all of us, we all have different things in life that we like, different ways we have of expressing ourselves and different ideas about life.
-That said, most people with happy and contented lives seem to experience the following similar things in their day to day experience.
-They have close and honest relationships with people.
-They have jobs or other activities in their lives that are important to them and that contribute in some way to other people, and they are able to be intimately honest with themselves and have a degree of self acceptance.
+It goes without saying that happiness is different for all of us; we all have different things in life that we like, different ways we have of expressing ourselves and different ideas about life.
+That said, most people with happy and contented lives seem to experience the following similar things in their day-to-day experience:

-There seems to be a gulf of difference between the temporary high that drunkenness brings (followed by the inevitable low), and the long term happiness that self knowledge and connection to others offers, and unfortunately the former is aggressively promoted in our society and the latter is frequently ignored.
-It is possible that no drinker actually really enjoys themselves at all; they might relish the relief from the burdens of self that the first drink brings, they might confuse a deeply narcissistic self-centeredness for satisfaction, but they are missing out.
+There seems to be a gulf of difference between the temporary high that drunkenness brings (followed by the inevitable low), and the long term happiness that self-knowledge and connection to others offers.
+Unfortunately, the former is aggressively promoted in our society and the latter is frequently ignored.
+It's possible that no drinker actually really enjoys themselves at all.